ninety-six/fratomic/README.md

 fractal export --output dist/twig
 ```

 This command will gather up all the template markup in your Fractal component library with the status of 'Exported' and place a copy of each .twig file in the ```dist/twig/``` directory.
-This can be quite useful if you want to package up &publish your component markup.
+This can be quite useful if you want to package up & publish your component markup.

 ```Shell
 fractal build